 - Plant easy-to-grow garlic in your vegetable garden or Vegepod for some great tasting garlic next Summer.
-You can choose from three varieties.
-Firstly, the French Armo bulb.
-This is a medium-flavoured variety with a beautiful flavour.
-Garlic Marco is a strong-flavoured variety suitable for stews and soups.
-Finally, the Wight bulb is packed with flavour and if planted now will be ready to use in July.
+You can choose from a number of varieties including Elephant Garlic.
+Garlic Marco is a strong flavoured variety suitable for stews and soups.

 Plants in our Homes can help you Live Life Better.

 The breathable air in our homes and office spaces can be 10 times more polluted than the air we breathe outdoors.
 As humans we breathe out co2 and breathe in oxygen, On a purely physical level, plants remove carbon dioxide from the air and replace it with oxygen, improving our indoor air quality.